vytasrgl/ChatScript/WIKI/ChatScript-Debugging-Manual.md

 ### `:trace` _prepare basic facts ~education_
 The above will turn on a bunch of trace values and then assign them to the topic, clearing the trace values.

+### `:trace` _prepare basic facts ^myfunc_
+The above will turn on a bunch of trace values and then assign them to the function, clearing the trace values.

+Note: If you want to set a regular trace value and a topic and/or function, the regular trace values must occur last, after all topic and function traces.

 ### `:trace` _factcreate subject verb object_
 subject, verb, and object name values of those fields.
 You can use null when you don't want to name a value.
 This trace will show whenever facts matching this template are created.